rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   Duck-rabbit; "seeing that" vs "seeing as".
     -   An important project is to understand the differences between early (*TLP*) and late (*PI*) Wittgenstein.
 It is quite the about-face.
-        -   TLP: Language has a structure that can be mapped onto (meaning) the logical structure of the world.
+        -   TLP: The picture theory of meaning.
+Language has a structure that can be mapped onto (meaning) the logical structure of the world.
 Logicism.
         -   PI: The meaning of a word is its use.
 Constructivism/Intuitionism.
 -   Wittgenstein, L. (1969). *On Certainty*. [^Wittgenstein1969b]
 -   [Gilbert Ryle](https://en.wikipedia.org/wiki/Gilbert_Ryle) (1900-1976)
 -   [P.F.
 Strawson](https://en.wikipedia.org/wiki/P._F._Strawson) (1919-2006)
     -   Strawson, P.F.
 (1950).
-On referring. *Mind*, 59, 320--344.
+On referring. [^Strawson1950]
     -   *The Bounds of Sense: An Essay on Kant’s Critique of Pure Reason* (1966)
 -   Stanley Cavell (1926-2018)
     -   *Must We Mean What We Say?* (1969) [^Cavell2015]